 2. What Does A Heat Press Do?

-A heat press transfers designs, text, or images, from transfer paper, onto a t-shirt or other surface.
+These machines transfer designs, text, or images, from transfer paper, onto t-shirts and other surfaces.

 There are different types of heat transfers.
 Most people start with Heat Transfer Vinyl (or HTV) heat transfers.
 In fact, that’s what we use the most!
 Vinyl makes great designs and looks awesome on t-shirts – especially vinyl that is thin and flexible, which doesn’t crack or look clunky, such as Siser HTV.
 It is cut in a cutting machine (we use the Cricut Explore Air 2), or you can order pre-cut or custom transfers online (not as cool as having your own cutting machine).